Generation (particle physics): Fourth generation

 Fourth and further generations are considered unlikely by many (but not all) theoretical physicists.
 Some arguments against the possibility of a fourth generation are based on the subtle modifications of precision electroweak observables that extra generations would induce; such modifications are strongly disfavored by measurements.
 There are functions used to generalize terms for introduction in a new quark that is an isosinglet and is responsible for generating Flavour-Changing-Neutral-Currents' (FCNC) at tree level in the electroweak sectors.

 Nonetheless, searches at high-energy colliders for particles from a fourth generation continue, but as yet no evidence has been observed.

 In such searches, fourth-generation particles are denoted by the same symbols as third-generation ones with an added prime (e.g. b′ and t′).

 A fourth generation with a 'light' neutrino (one with a mass less than about 45 GeV/c2) was ruled out by measurements of the decay widths of the Z boson at CERN's Large Electron–Positron Collider (LEP) as early as 1989.
 The lower bound for a fourth generation neutrino (ν'_{τ}) mass as of 2010 was at about 60 GeV (millions of times larger than the upper bound for the other 3 neutrino masses).
-As of 2024, no evidence of a fourth-generation neutrino has ever been observed in neutrino oscillation studies either.
-Because even in the third generation (tau) neutrino ν_{τ}, mass is extremely small (making ν_{τ} the only third-generation particle that outside highly most energetic conditions will not readily decay), a fourth-generation neutrino ν'_{τ} that observes the general rules for the known 3 neutrino generations should both be easily within current particle accelerators' energy levels, and occur during the regular and highly predictable switching-of-generations (oscillation) neutrinos perform.
+As of 2026, no evidence of a fourth-generation neutrino has ever been observed in neutrino oscillation studies either.
+Because even in the third generation (tau) neutrino ν_{τ}, mass is extremely small (making ν_{τ} the only third-generation particle that will not readily decay outside highly energetic conditions), a fourth-generation neutrino ν'_{τ} that observes the general rules for the known 3 neutrino generations should both be easily within current particle accelerators' energy levels, and occur during the regular and highly predictable switching-of-generations (oscillation) neutrinos perform.

 If the Koide formula continues to hold, the masses of the fourth generation charged lepton would be 44 GeV (ruled out) and b′ and t′ should be 3.6 TeV and 84 TeV respectively (The maximum possible energy for protons in the LHC is about 6 TeV).
 The lower bound for a fourth generation of quark (b′, t′) masses as of 2019 was at 1.4 TeV from experiments at the LHC.
-The lower bound for a fourth generation charged lepton (τ) mass in 2012 was 100GeV, with a proposed upper bound of 1.2 TeV from unitarity considerations.
+The lower bound for a fourth generation charged lepton (τ) mass in 2012 was 100 GeV, with a proposed upper bound of 1.2 TeV from unitarity considerations.